sourcegraph/handbook/content/bizops/user_definitions.md

 ### What is an active user?

-An active user is differentiated from a visitor by performing a qualifying event, which are intended to represent someone who has **engaged with** and **received value** from the product; something that takes a person from their first search to establishing a habit around the core value proposition of the app.
+An active user is differentiated from a visitor by performing a qualifying event.
+These events are intended to represent someone who has **engaged with** and **received value** from the product; something that takes a person from their first search to establishing a habit around the core value proposition of the app.
 Qualifying events are [listed as 'Active' in Amplitude](https://analytics.amplitude.com/sourcegraph/govern/project/333976/events?filter=live), and performing any single activity in that list makes a visitor an active user for the time period being measured.

 Qualifying events are not intended to be difficult, or prove that someone is a heavy/power user of the product.
 They are carefully selected to represent activities that are important to realizing the value of Sourcegraph.